The Walt Disney Company (DIS) Shares Down Despite Recent Market Volatility

-The Walt Disney Company (NYSE: DIS)’s stock price has decreased by -1.41 compared to its previous closing price of 101.73. however, the company has experienced a -5.23% decrease in its stock price over the last five trading days.
-MarketWatch.com reported on 02/22/23 that Pence says he disagrees with DeSantis’s going after Disney’s tax status because he’s a ‘limited-government Republican’
+The Walt Disney Company (NYSE: DIS)’s stock price has decreased by -1.07 compared to its previous closing price of 99.61.
+Despite this, the company has seen a loss of -3.09% in its stock price over the last five trading days.
+MarketWatch.com reported on 02/28/23 that Pence says he disagrees with DeSantis’s going after Disney’s tax status because he’s a ‘limited-government Republican’

 Is It Worth Investing in The Walt Disney Company (NYSE: DIS) Right Now?